Lucas-C/youtube_playlist_watcher/README.md

     cd /path/to/ypw # where you downloaded the script and the JSON dumps will get stored ./install_crontask.sh YOUTUBE_API_KEY=...
 EMAIL_DEST=...
 PLAYLIST_ID=...

-This script will generate the `youtube_playlist_backup_crontask.sh` script that will be invoked by the cron job.
+This script will generate the `youtube_playlist_watcher_crontask.sh` script that will be invoked by the cron job.
 If you want to watch multiple playlists, simply repeat its last lines with a different playlist id.